coderefinery/2021-05-10-workshop/video-editlist.yaml.md

     - 2:17:50: Intro and questions to the audience
     # Max at 2:26:30
     - 2:36:15: "Modular type-along"
     #- ???: Starting with Jupyter
     - 2:44:00: Functions
     - end: 3:04:40
     - start: 3:10:50
     - 3:10:50: Some questions
     - 3:14:10: Moving out of the notebook
     - 3:46:35: Command line interface # ????
     - 3:32:20: Wrap-up
     - end: 3:33:30  # ???

-- utput: day6-outro
+- output: day6-outro.mp4
   title: Workshoup outro - CodeRefinery May 2021
   description: The concluding remarks of the workshop
   time: